EliShteinman/data-loader/README.md

 ## Overview

 This project provides a robust, production-ready template for deploying a Python FastAPI application with a MySQL backend on OpenShift.
+Originating as an exam assignment to fetch data via a `GET` request, this project has been significantly expanded to showcase a complete, best-practice architecture for building and deploying cloud-native microservices.

-The entire infrastructure is defined using declarative Kubernetes manifests and can be deployed automatically with a single script.
+The entire infrastructure is defined using declarative Kubernetes manifests and can be deployed automatically with a single script for both Linux/macOS and Windows.

-The architecture emphasizes best practices, including:
+### Features & Best Practices Implemented

+-   **Full CRUD API:** The API was extended from a single `GET` endpoint to full Create, Read, Update, and Delete functionality.
+-   **Modular API Architecture:** Uses FastAPI's `APIRouter` to keep API logic clean, organized, and scalable.
-- **Separation of Concerns:** A dedicated Data Access Layer (DAL) in Python.
+-   **High-Performance DAL:** Implements a MySQL **Connection Pool** in the Data Access Layer (DAL) to handle concurrent requests efficiently.
+-   **Declarative Infrastructure (IaC):** All OpenShift/Kubernetes resources are defined in standardized YAML manifests.
-- **Configuration Management:** Clear separation between configuration (`ConfigMap`) and secrets (`Secret`).
+-   **Advanced Configuration Management:** Clear separation between non-sensitive configuration (`ConfigMap`) and secrets (`Secret`).
-- **Reliability:** Health and readiness probes for service monitoring.
+-   **Reliability & Health Monitoring:** Includes **liveness and readiness probes** for both the API and the database to ensure service stability and automated recovery.
-- **Performance:** Use of a database connection pool.
+-   **Resource Management:** Defines CPU and memory `requests` and `limits` to guarantee performance and prevent resource starvation in a shared environment.
-- **Automation:** Cross-platform deployment scripts for both Linux/macOS and Windows.
+-   **Full Automation:** Provides cross-platform deployment scripts (`.sh` and `.bat`) for a complete, one-command setup.

 ---

 ## Core Technologies

-*   **Backend**: Python 3.11 with FastAPI
+*   **Backend**: Python 3.11 with FastAPI & Pydantic
 *   **Database**: MySQL 8.0
 *   **Containerization**: Docker
 *   **Orchestration**: OpenShift / Kubernetes